somanshu63/SahastraArchitects/README.md

 React.Js

 Additional:
-Pigeon Maps for locating no. of locations
+Pigeon Maps for locating no. of locations,
-React Grid Image Gallery for gallery
+React Grid Image Gallery for gallery,
 Animations